Sure, you could pick up a box of pancake mix at the store, but homemade pancake mix is easy and inexpensive to make.

 Homemade pancakes are very freezer-friendly, so don’t throw away any unused batter.

 - To freeze cooked pancakes, place them 1/2″ apart on a cookie sheet lined with wax paper or foil and pop it into the freezer for an hour.

 - To store frozen pancakes, transfer them o a plastic bag or another container.
 Keep frozen and use within two months.

 - To serve, defrost them on the counter and heat them in a skillet for 20 seconds each side, or defrost and heat them in the microwave.

 - Minimize messes.
 Make the batter in a large measuring cup or bowl with a spout to make pouring the batter easy.

 - Don’t be hasty.
-That first pancake almost always fails for everyone, because most of us don’t wait quite long enough for the griddle to completely heat.
-To know if yours is ready, hold your hand two inches above the surface — it’s ready when you can hold your hand there longer than 2 seconds but not longer than 5.
+That first pancake almost always fails for everyone, because most of us don’t wait quite long enough for the skillet to heat thoroughly.
+To know if yours is ready, hold your hand two inches above the surface — it’s ready when you can keep your hand there longer than 2 seconds but not longer than 5.

 - Adjust the heat often.
 Once you start cooking pancakes, later batches will cook faster as your pan continues to build heat.
 Turn the temperature down and add oil or butter as needed, always using your hand to perform the griddle-check test above before starting a batch.

 Create fun shapes.
 Use pancake rings to make fancy designs.
 (I like this set).
 Or, pour the batter into a squeeze bottle to make freestyle flapjacks.
 It’s a great way to get kids smiling in the morning — something that’s not always easy to do!